jeevanshu/Django_blog/README.md

 # Django_blog
-Created by online tutorial by djangogirls.org
+Created by refferring to an online tutorial by djangogirls.org